Thorn (organization): Criticism

 Netzpolitik.org and the investigative platform Follow the Money criticize that "Thorn has blurred the line between advocacy for children’s rights and its own interest as a vendor of scanning software."
 The possible conflict of interest has also been picked up by Balkan Insight, Le Monde, and El Diario.
-A documentary by the German public-service television broadcaster ZDF criticizes Thorn’s influence on the legislative process of the European Union for a law from which Thorn would profit financially.
+A documentary by the German public-service broadcaster ZDF criticizes how Thorn has influenced European Union lawmakers on Chat Control, a proposed law that would financially benefit the organization.
 A move of a former member of Europol to Thorn has been found to be maladministration by the European Ombudsman Emily O'Reilly.